colabottles/toddl/posts/war-and-peace-my-version.md

 Usually I see that quote attributed to Winston Churchill, of whom I do not particularly care for, but the quote is something I have long subscribed to since I could remember first seeing the quote some time in middle school.

 Also, I know there are others who have had a rougher time.
 I know there are those who have had more hurdles and barriers than I. I also know I am a white guy in tech and that comes with privilege.
 Privilege that I know I have benefitted from in the past in and out of tech.
-This is not a story about &laquo;Oh woe is me&raquo;.
+This is not a story about &lquot;Oh woe is me&rquot;.

 It's a story of how the constant beating down has worn me out to the end.
 There is only so much someone can take.
 I have seen this with all my friends and peole in tech.
 Not just me.
 This is a story though of how it sucks to be in a place where you no longer know what to do or feel.